-“It is always difficult to turn down revenue,” says Ms Wood, “but there is always a balance to be struck.
-You have to take the time to think slow in order to move fast.”
+“It is always difficult to turn down revenue,” says Ms. Wood, “but there is always a balance to be struck.
+You have to take the time to think slowly in order to move fast.”

 Another area in which managers should consciously incorporate different paces is people development.

-She regularly organises days out of the office for various teams, most recently an away day for the tech team, who rarely leave their desks.
-Ms Wood advises taking the time to hire properly: “It’s very time consuming to move people out of the business.”
+She regularly organizes days out of the office for various teams, most recently an away day for the tech team, who rarely leave their desks.
+Ms Wood advises taking the time to hire properly: “It’s very time-consuming to move people out of the business.”